Learn about the hybrid work program and resources available for staff at UBC.

 Whether working on campus or remotely, collectively we make UBC an inspiring place for students to learn, as well as for faculty and staff to research, teach and work.

 Hybrid work agreements must follow the hybrid work program objectives, principles, guidelines and considerations.
 After reviewing the information on this page, staff who are interested in hybrid work are encouraged to speak with their supervisor or manager.
 Leaders will then consider the agreements of the individual as well as the team.

 If you wish to participate in the program, follow these steps:

-- If you wish to request a hybrid work arrangement, have an informed conversation with your supervisor.
-Review the content on this page.
+- Have an informed conversation with your supervisor.
 Your conversation should also include:

 - clarity about which days you would like to work remotely,

 - any barriers that may prevent you from performing your duties effectively.